Lighthouses of Sénégal

 a gallery, rising from a 2-story keeper's house.
 Building painted white, lanterns

 and galleries red.
-Mark Moxon has posted a photo,
+A photo by Dorothy Voorhees is at right, Mark Moxon has posted a photo,

 view of the original lighthouse.
 The Presqu'île de Cap Vert peninsula